Raise your hand if you knew there were FOUR STAGES of labor? I didn’t before I became a labor and delivery nurse!

 This stage generally lasts less than 30 minutes.
 Sometimes only lasting 4 or 5 minutes.

-Some time after baby is born, the umbilical cord stops pulsing (baby stops receiving blood flow through the umbilical cord) and your partner or whomever you designate will cut the cord.
-Unless you’re having a lotus birth.
+A little bit after baby is born, the umbilical cord stops pulsing (baby stops receiving blood flow through the umbilical cord) and your partner or whomever you designate will cut the cord.
+Learn more about delayed cord clamping in this Instagram feed post I did!

 Once the cord stops pulsing, your placenta begins to get the idea that it’s time to detach from the inside of your uterus.